 Belinda Wilson is Senior Director responsible for the Business Continuity Management (BCM) practice within Security and Risk Management.
 BCM includes disaster recovery, business continuity and crisis management.
 With 24 years of experience in business continuity, disaster recovery and high-availability, Wilson is a recognized expert in her profession providing valuable insight to clients for their BC strategies and programs.
 In addition to being a member of the DRJ Executive Council, Belinda is also on the peer review panel of the Business Continuity Journal and member of the BC Standing Committee of the Financial Services Technology Consortium.
 She has served on DRII’s Executive Board of Directors, president of ACP Northern California Chapter, president of BRMA, and on the Continuity Insights Editorial Advisory Board.
 Wilson is a Certified Business Continuity Professional from DRII, certified member of the Business Continuity Institute and inducted in the CPM Hall of Fame for BC Vendor Practitioner.

-Bill Worsley, CBCP
+William Worsley, CBCP

 Dow Chemical, retired